 Posted February 22nd, 2007 at 10:08 pm by Dan Musick

-In the early years on the web the .org was never an issue.
-That was before the .com bust of the early 2000’s.
+In the early years on the web, the .org was never an issue.
+That was before the .com bust of the early 2000s.
 URL extensions were in a state of flux.
-I could truthfully say then, as I say jokingly now, “We don’t make enough enough money to be a .com.”
-In those days we didn’t earn enough to justify the expense of posting our web page.
+I could truthfully say then, as I say jokingly now, “We don’t make enough money to be a .com.”
+In those days, we didn’t earn enough to justify the expense of posting our web page.

-In the last year we have also begun converting the site over to www.ddmgaragedoors.com to more accurately reflect the nature of the organization.
+In the last year, we have also begun converting the site over to www.ddmgaragedoors.com to reflect the nature of the organization more accurately.
 We are a business, but also more than a business.
-Eventually I expect to have the garagedoor.org and extensions automatically redirected to the new URL.
+Eventually, I expect to have the garagedoor.org and extensions automatically redirected to the new URL.

 The Internet has taken on a personality of its own.
 URLs are peripheral; we stand upon a well-established reputation of quality, service, and trust.
 And upon this, we continue building the business for our higher purpose of glorifying God.